 You must return the Trust Claim Form and all required supporting documentation within 28 days of the date marked on the Cover Letter.
 Materials will be considered "returned" on the date they are postmarked.
-If you do not return the required materials on time, the Trust will be unable to process or pay your Tort Claim, unless you can show good cause why you did not return the required materials within the time specified.
+If you do not return the required materials on time, your Tort Claims will not be processed, and you will not receive payment from the Trust, unless you can show good cause why you did not return the required materials within the time specified.